← Chapter 10· | Turning Signs (Contents) | References | blog |

 The pattern outlined by Ulanowicz in terms of ascendency and overhead also turns up in cognitive cycles – even in computer models of creativity, such as those developed by Douglas Hofstadter and his colleagues in the Fluid Analogies Research Group.
 They investigated creative mental processes such as analogy-making by creating and running software models of them.
 One, called Copycat, employed a flexible conceptual network called a ‘slipnet’; the design incorporated enough randomness to enable a trial-and-error process, but also included biases which enabled the process to reach closure.

-The important thing is that at the outset of a run, the system is more open than at any other time to any possible organizing theme (or set of themes); as processing takes place and perceptual discoveries of all sorts are made, the system loses this naive, open-minded quality, as indeed it ought to, and usually ends up being ‘closed-minded’— that is, strongly biased towards the pursuit of some initially unsuspected avenue.Thus the life cycle of a ‘run’ is like the cycle of a dissipative structure, progressively approaching closure – but the continued survival of the system may depend on its ability to reiterate (recycle) this process and get a different result.
+The important thing is that at the outset of a run, the system is more open than at any other time to any possible organizing theme (or set of themes); as processing takes place and perceptual discoveries of all sorts are made, the system loses this naive, open-minded quality, as indeed it ought to, and usually ends up being ‘closed-minded’— that is, strongly biased towards the pursuit of some initially unsuspected avenue.Thus the life cycle of a ‘run’ is like the cycle of a dissipative structure, progressively approaching a “perfect” routine – but the continued survival of the system may depend on its ability to reiterate (recycle) the organizing process and get a different result.
 Once again openness complements closure to generate the complexity and creativity of life.— Hofstadter and FARG (1995, 228)

 In a complex guidance system, such as a nervous system, fallibility of the parts turns out to be necessary to the viability of the whole.
 Llinás (2001, 264) summarized Warren McCullogh's explanation of how ‘reliability could arise from nonreliable systems’ as follows: